Transforming Neighborhoods

 Hamilton Hill 2

-“Hamilton Hill 2” will get a boost from a $250,000 grant from The Schenectady Foundation to continue to clean up abandoned buildings, and create 85 new housing units, including mid-rise and low-rise apartments, and single family homes.
-A new Laundromat will also be included, which was an important need identified by neighborhood residents.
+“Hamilton Hill 2” was boosted from a $250,000 grant from The Schenectady Foundation to continue to clean up abandoned buildings, and create 85 new housing units, including mid-rise and low-rise apartments, and single family homes.
+A new Laundromat was opened -- responding to an important need identified by neighborhood residents.

 Tribute Park

-The new Eastern Avenue park opened in 2017, but will be completed in Spring 2018 behind the leadership of the Land Bank.
-The Foundation invested $100,000 in Phase 2 of the new green space on Eastern Avenue that will include a splash pad, as well as safe access to the Vale Park trails.
+The Eastern Avenue park opened in 2017, behind the leadership of the Schenectady Land Bank.
+The Foundation invested $100,000 in Phase 2 of the new green space that includes a splash pad, as well as safe access to the Vale Park trails.
 The park brings much needed green and recreational space to the neighborhood.
-The splash pad will be a hit with children!
+The splash pad is a hit with children!

 Neighborhood Libraries

-The Foundation has recently made another investment in strengthening neighborhood libraries as critical community resources by committing $150,000 to develop the new Mont Pleasant branch, to remove blighted properties in the neighborhood and to make Orchard Park safe and accessible.
+The Foundation also made another investment in strengthening neighborhood libraries as critical community resources by committing $150,000 to develop the new Mont Pleasant branch, and removing blighted properties in the neighborhood and to make Orchard Park safe and accessible.